Skip to content

 Donate

-THE WORTHING TABERNACLE is a registered charity (no. 243808) working in religion in Birmingham · BN11 1BN.
-Its latest Charity Commission filing directs 75% of spending to charitable activities, holding roughly 23 months of reserves, though its recent accounts were filed late.
-Income has been growing over recent years.
+The Worthing Tabernacle is a registered charity (no. 243808) working in religion in Brighton · BN11 1BN.
+Its latest Charity Commission filing does not disclose a charitable-activities spend split in recent filings, holding roughly 23 months of reserves, though its recent accounts were filed late.
+Reported income has been declining (≈10% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: THE WORTHING TABERNACLE scores 75 out of 100 (3 stars).
-75% average program spend (3-year average).
+In short: THE WORTHING TABERNACLE scores 65 out of 100 (3 stars).
+Cause-spend split not disclosed in recent filings.
 Review the pillar breakdown below.

-THE WORTHING TABERNACLE has a Clarity Score of 75 out of 100 on CharityCompare (3 stars, Good).
+The Worthing Tabernacle has a Clarity Score of 65 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 243808.
 Status: Registered.
 Primary cause area: Religion.
-Latest accounts year 2019: total income £315k, with 75% of expenditure on charitable activities.
+Latest accounts year 2023: total income £209k, cause-spend split not disclosed in that filing.
 Accounts filing: late.
 Reserves: approximately 23 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .